SynthstromAudible/DelugeFirmware/docs/community_features.md

 * `KB View Sidebar Menu Exit (EXIT)`
     * When On, while in the `SETTINGS` or `SOUND` menu of `KEYBOARD VIEW`, pressing the top left sidebar pad will immediately exit the menu.
 * `Launch Event Playhead (PLAY)`
-    * When On, a red and white playhead will be rendered in Song Grid and Performance Views that let's you know that a maximum of one bar (16 notes) is remaining before a clip or section launch event is scheduled to occur.
+    * When On, a red and white playhead will be rendered in Session Grid and Performance Views that let's you know that a maximum of one bar (16 notes) is remaining before a clip or section launch event is scheduled to occur.
 * `Chord Keyboards (CHRD)`
     * When On, enables the `CHORD` keyboard, which allows playing in-scale chords in a column or accross pads in a row as well as enables the `CHORD LIBRARY` keyboard layout which allows playing a library of chords on the pads.
 See [Chord Keyboard Layout](#4416---display-chord-keyboard-layout) and [Chord Library Keyboard Layout](#4417---display-chord-library-keyboard-layout) for more information.
 * `Alternative Playback Start Behaviour (STAR)`